Narigo/scalajs-fun/README.md

 This is more or less a matter of renaming things: `effects` are called `drivers` now and there is a map to show the respective drivers that are at work right now.
 If one is not used / needed, one can comment it out without having to touch multiple lines now.

+## Video 05 - Read effects from the DOM: click events

+In this video, the drivers start returning sources.